-The Blue Workshop - a center of technology and science for children and young people is hosting the holiday week “Laser, saw and 3D printer.
+The Blue Workshop - a center of technology and science for children and young people is hosting a holiday week “Laser, saw and 3D printer.
 The workshops take place every day from 9 am to 13 pm and have ended for two weeks with today.

 For the first three weeks, the children learned about movement, energy, buoyancy and strength.
 They assembled and programmed simple robots and learned about basic robotic assemblies: motors, sensors, mechanical elements and controllers.